 RKS: How does this painting relate?

-That painting [Viene Qui Bella], I have two versions of it.
+I have two versions of Viene Qui Bella.
 They’re both unfinished.
 I haven’t figured out the bottom of the painting, as you can tell.
 You’re seeing me test out all these things!

 RKS: How much testing do you do?